gopro2027/ESP32-Lightweight-Github-Releases-CICD-OTA/README.md

 3. Under **Build and deployment > Source**, choose **Deploy from a branch**.
 4. Set the branch to **`main`** and the folder to **`/docs`**, then click **Save**.
 5. Wait for the first deployment to finish (GitHub shows the live URL at the top of the Pages settings once it is ready; it can take a minute or two on the first publish).
-6. The installer is served at `https://<your-username>.github.io/<your-repo>/flash/` - for the example repo that is [`https://gopro2027.github.io/ESP32-Lightweight-Github-Releases-CICD-OTA/flash/`](https://gopro2027.github.io/ESP32-Lightweight-Github-Releases-CICD-OTA/flash/).
+6. The installer is served at `https://<your-username>.github.io/<your-repo>/flash/` - for the example repo that is [`https://gopro2027.github.io/ESP32-Lightweight-Github-Releases-CICD-OTA/flash/`](https://gopro2027.github.io/ESP32-Lightweight-Github-Releases-CICD-OTA/flash/), or on the custom domain at [`https://ESP32-Lightweight-Github-Releases-CICD-OTA.oasman.co/flash/`](https://ESP32-Lightweight-Github-Releases-CICD-OTA.oasman.co/flash/).

 Notes:

+- [`docs/index.html`](docs/index.html) at the Pages root redirects `/` to `/flash`, so users can share the shorter site URL and still land on the installer.
 - GitHub Pages only serves over **HTTPS**, which is required anyway because [ESP Web Tools](https://esphome.github.io/esp-web-tools/) needs a secure context to access the Web Serial API.
 - The page must reach your deployed reverse-proxy worker, so deploy that worker (steps 1-3 above) and update the URL in [`docs/flash/index.html`](docs/flash/index.html) before relying on the live site.
 - The site is fully static, so re-publishing is just a `git push` to `main`; the cached firmware list comes from the GitHub Releases API at page load, so new releases appear automatically (subject to the worker's ~30 minute cache).
-- A custom domain can be configured under **Settings > Pages > Custom domain** if you do not want the `github.io` URL.
+- A custom domain can be configured under **Settings > Pages > Custom domain** if you do not want the `github.io` URL (this repo uses [`docs/CNAME`](docs/CNAME) for `ESP32-Lightweight-Github-Releases-CICD-OTA.oasman.co`).

 ---